polakowo/datadocs/docs/big-data/databases.md

 custom_edit_url: https://github.com/polakowo/datadocs/edit/master/docs/big-data/databases.md
 ---

+- Database is a set of related data and the way it is organized.
+- Database Management System (DBMS) is a software for storage, retrieval, and updating of data.
+- Database is often used to refer to both the database and the DBMS.

+#### OLAP vs OLTP

+- Online Analytical Processing (OLAP):
+    - OLTP queries are read heavy and focus primarily on analytics.
+- Online Transactional Processing (OLTP):
+    - Databases optimized for these workloads allow for less complex queries in large volume.
+    - The types of queries for these databases are read, insert, update, and delete.

 ## SQL databases

 - Data is placed in tables and data schema is carefully designed before the database is built.